Interferon: Coronavirus response

 Coronaviruses evade innate immunity during the first ten days of viral infection.
 In the early stages of infection, SARS-CoV-2 induces an even lower interferon type I (IFN-I) response than SARS-CoV, which itself is a weak IFN-I inducer in human cells.
 SARS-CoV-2 limits the IFN-III response as well.
 Reduced numbers of plasmacytoid dendritic cells with age is associated with increased COVID-19 severity, possibly because these cells are substantial interferon producers.

 Ten percent of patients with life-threatening COVID-19 have autoantibodies against type I interferon.

 Delayed IFN-I response contributes to the pathogenic inflammation (cytokine storm) seen in later stages of COVID-19 disease.
-Application of IFN-I prior to (or in the very early stages of) viral infection can be protective, as can treatment with pegylated IFN-λIII, which should be validated in randomized clinical trials.
+Application of IFN-I prior to (or in the very early stages of) viral infection can be protective, which should be validated in randomized clinical trials.

+With pegylated IFN lambda, the relative risk for hospitalization with the Omicron strains is reduced by about 80 %.